When Can Baby Face Forward In Car Seat?

 1. Best Infant Car Seat: Graco’s Snugride Snuglock 35 LX

 An infant car seat is specially designed for a newborn.
-The position is rear facing and has a good harness to secure the baby within.
+The position is rear-facing and has a good harness to secure the baby within.
 The soft cushions of Graco’s Snugride Snuglock 35 LX infant car seat will keep the young ones comfortable.
 Even if your baby’s growth is too fast, this one will last for at least 20 months before your kid passes the weight and height limits.

 2. Best Convertible Car Seat: Graco’s SlimFit

 It is a slight upgrade after your child surpasses the Infant car stage.
 Once their height and weight are more than what the manufacturer mentioned, you can shift to a convertible car seat.
-You can use Graco’s SlimFit Convertible Car Seat as a rear-facing one and change it to a front face once the age for front facing car seat is reached.
+You can use Graco’s SlimFit Convertible Car Seat as a rear-facing one and change it to a front face once the age for a front-facing car seat is reached.
 It has multiple benefits, so you don’t have to invest in car seats often.

 3. Best All in 1 or 4 in 1 Car Seat: Graco’s 4Ever